jdreaver/rust-os/README.md

 ## TODO

-- Scheduler refactor:
-  - Refactor killing and sleeping so we don't rely on never having spurious wakeups, and so we don't need to rely on `&mut self` for scheduler to immediately run scheduler just once (we should run scheduler in a loop in case of spurious wakeup).
 - Per CPU
   - Have per CPU macros assert that types are correct.
   - Arrays: have a helper macro to create a `MAX_CPUS`-sized array